mplacona/placona.co.uk/_posts/2019/2019-04-24-android-jetpack-and-lifecycles.md

   - jetpack
   - architecture
   - android
-excerpt: "This post highlights the benefits of using Android JetPack and the Lifecycles components to guarantee integrity of your view's data"
+excerpt: "This post highlights the benefits of using Android Jetpack and the Lifecycles components to guarantee integrity of your view's data"
 comments: true
 share: true
 image: images/2019/04/android-jetpack-header.png